deviceTRUST/Dashboards/README.md

 This section contains our pre-configured dashboards.
 You will find content for splunk, ELK Stack and Graylog.

 # Version Information
 All configurations have been created and tested with (at least) deviceTRUST Host and Console version 21.1.
 Please upgrade accordingly or modify the configurations, if you whitness issues.
+They will work with deviceTRUST 20.2.x and lower as well, but modification will be required.

 # Contributing
 To contribute to the configurations, follow these steps: